zanata/zanata-server/frontend/src/main/web/docs/styles.md

 ## Icons

 Icons are handled by the [Icons](../src/components/Icons) and [Icon](../src/components/Icon) components.
-The source fro all icons is the [svgs folder](../src/components/Icons/svgs) in the Icons component.
+The source for all icons is the [svgs folder](../src/components/Icons/svgs) in the Icons component.

 On build, there are scripts that will generate an Icon sprite and list all the